 - 5.16 The outline planning permission included a condition that sought to limit the height of the development to single storey and an overall height of no more than 54m AOD.
-This application has been submitted as a Full application and as such there is no legal requirement for compliance with the outline permission, although this clearly set an expectation for the development of the site, which has been a source for complaint from neighbouring residents. - 5.17 A number of design iterations have been gone through to get to the current design.
-The latest design is considered to address the earlier design issues raised by the Case Officer, although does not wholly comply with the requirements of the outline permission. - 5.18 It is considered that whilst the expectations of the Outline are not fully met, assessing the application on its merits, in particular looking at the context in terms of the massing, style and form of development in the locality, results in the proposals being an acceptable form of development in this case. - 5.19 The street levels of the housing opposite the application site are considerably higher and dominated by two storey housing forms.
-Whilst the homes at Smithy Green, are diminutive, single storey dwellings, there is a degree of separation between them and the application site and the slight additional ridge height is not considered to result in a visually harmful impact.
-There is a mix of building styles and forms in this part of the village and the proposed development is not considered to have a harmful impact in this respect. - 5.20 Overall, the proposed development is considered to respond positively to the overall character and appearance of the area and is not considered to result in a harmful impact.
+This application has been submitted as a Full application and as such there is no legal requirement for compliance with the outline permission, although this clearly set an expectation for the development of the site, which has been a source for complaint from neighbouring residents in representations on this application. - 5.17 A number of design iterations have been gone through to get to the current design.
+The design whilst directed by the requirements of the applicant and future occupier, has made an attempt to fulfil the expectations set out in the outline. - 5.18 It is considered that whilst the expectations of the Outline are not fully met, assessing the application on its merits, in particular looking at the context in terms of the massing, style and form of development in the locality results in the proposals being an acceptable form of development in this case. - 5.19 The street levels of the housing opposite the application site are considerably higher and dominated by two storey housing forms.
+Whilst the homes at Smithy Green, are diminutive, single storey dwellings, there is a degree of separation between them and the application site and the slight additional ridge height is not considered to result in a visually harmful impact. - 5.20 Overall, the proposed development is considered to respond positively to the overall character and appearance of the area and is not considered to result in a harmful impact.